Want to Know How to Get a Driver’s licence in Manitoba?

 Each applicant must successfully pass the Manitoba Class 5 knowledge test.

 Individuals who already have a valid Canadian licence (issued from another province) might be able to have their licence transferred.
 In these instances you would surrender the licence you now have and would be issued a Manitoba driver’s licence.

 *There are some countries that also have a reciprocating agreement with Manitoba that addresses driver licence transfers.
 You should check with the province officials and find out if you can receive a licence without having to go through the GLP system.

 You can find a copy of the Manitoba Driver’s Handbook available at select outlets within the province.
 You can purchase one of these handbooks for approximately five dollars.
 These handbooks are also available online.

 For those individuals who are unfamiliar with driving a vehicle or unfamiliar with the road systems in Canada it may be best to sign up for an instructional driving course to help you learn how to handle a car in the proper manner.
 A professional driving instructor can teach you the rules of the road and share tips that will help you become a better and more confident driver.
 You will discover how to

 And gain important (monitored) experience behind the wheel of a car

 *All of the approved driver training courses in this Canadian province will include classroom instruction as well as actual driving time on the roads.

-In Manitoba the beginning step toward getting your driver’s license is to arrange proper insurance coverage with your chosen Autopac agent.
-Just tell the insurance agent that you plan to get your license and this individual will help you complete this process.
+In Manitoba the beginning step toward getting your driver’s licence is to arrange proper insurance coverage with your chosen Autopac agent.
+Just tell the insurance agent that you plan to get your licence and this individual will help you complete this process.